 Stage 1 liver cancer is divided into stage 1A and stage 1B.

-Stage 1A means there is a single tumour in the liver that is 2cm or less, and it may or may not have grown into a blood vessel (microvascular invasion).
+Stage 1A means there is a single tumour in the liver that is 2cm or less, and it has not grown into the blood vessels.

 Stage 1 liver cancer has not spread to the lymph nodes or anywhere else in the body.